BlueBrain/nexus-bbp-domains/README.md

 The development of this project was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government’s ETH Board of the Swiss Federal Institutes of Technology.

-COPYRIGHT (c) 2017–2021 Blue Brain Project/EPFL
+Copyright (c) 2017-2022 Blue Brain Project/EPFL